carlsmith/htme/README.md

-# Hypertext Markup Engine
+# HTME: The Hypertext Markup Engine

-> HTME: HTML for Python

 The Hypertext Markup Engine (HTME) aims to replace templating languages (like Jinja 2) and crude DSLs (like Stan) with a Pythonic way to express HTML trees